CSCI-KNOX/CSCI-3753-PA1/README.md

 ---

 ## 2. Creating a Custom System Call
+The API calls that are supported by the kernel change over time.
+Now we are going to extend the current API with new functionality.
+You have just finished creating a kernel from source and have made sure that it works.
+You can now add new functionality by adding code to the current API and system call table.
+Once that is completed, you will add a new source file to the kernel build.

+Once you have completed adding the new functionality, you will need to write some test code to validate the call.
+You should remember to test not only values that are legal, but also try illegal values to verify your kernel does not behave poorly and that it does not crash.

 ### 2.1 Create source code file

 Now you have to write the actual system call.
 You will be adding code into the kernel directories and making that source part of the kernel build.